anabeldorado/anabeldorado.github.io/index.md

 <div class="withSidenote" markdown="1">

 From 1920 up to 2020, there seem to have always been a higher percentage of movies produced that had a stereotypical depiction of women.
 In the 70s the proportion of stereotypical movies was almost 50% and is the highest in the years analysed.
 Of course, due to the large confidence intervals that result should be taken with a grain of salt.
 Interestingly, the proportion of non-stereotypical movies was relatively stable throughout the decades until 2000.
-From 2000 to 2020 we see a strong increase of the proportion of movies with a non-stereotypical depiction of women to reach approximately the same percentage as stereotypical movies.
+From 2000 to 2020 we see a strong increase in the proportion of movies with a non-stereotypical depiction of women, reaching approximately the same percentage as stereotypical movies.
 (YAY!)
-Going back to our beloved timeline, multiple events where women ascended to a position of power could have prompted this increase, such as the first female attorney general, the first female secretary of state or the first female speaker of the house.
+Going back to our beloved timeline, multiple events where women ascended to a position of power could have prompted this increase, such as the first female attorney general, the first female secretary of state, or the first female speaker of the house.

 <figure class="sidenote">
     <img src="images/Janet_Reno-us-Portrait.jpeg">